 My Dear Theodore,

-Thus it was that the confusion and sense of urgency which P—'s letter had provoked, gradually came to assume less prominence in my thoughts.
+Thus it was that the confusion and sense of urgency which P's letter had provoked, gradually came to assume less prominence in my thoughts.
 In truth, over the next few weeks, what little spare time I had was devoted to thoughts of Frances and how our relationship might develop.
-By the time I heard from an irate Mr. Burton at the end of January, I realised that the anger I had felt towards Mr. P— had all but dissipated.
+By the time I heard from an irate Mr. Burton at the end of January, I realized the anger I had felt towards Mr. P had all but dissipated.
 It was, I decided, time to let go of the past.
 I could not change what had happened, I could not bring Valdemar back.
-If P— still had demons to wrestle with, then they were demons of his own making.
+If P still had demons to wrestle with, then they were demons of his own making.
 I would pursue him no further.

 Frances and I were married in Spring of the following year and moved into furnished apartments within walking distance of the Infirmary.
 As time passed and I grew accustomed to my new domestic arrangements, preoccupation both with Frances and work allowed certain memories to fade and retreat to distant corners of my mind.
 Such did things proceed for a little over a year, until I received an urgent summons from Dr. J.J.
 Moran of Baltimore, requesting my presence at the Washington College Hospital.
 I took the train to Baltimore early on the morning of Sunday, October the seventh, and arrived at the hospital at noon.